musket-ml/segmentation_training_pipeline/README.md

 ## Motivation

 Idea for this project came from my first attempts to participate in Kaggle competitions.
 My programmers heart was painfully damaged by looking on my own code as well as on other people kernels.
-Code was highly repetitive, suffering from numerous reimplementation of same or almost same things through the kernels, model/experiment configuration was often mixed with models code, in other words from programmer perspective it all looked horrible.
+Code was highly repetitive, suffering from numerous reimplementations of same or almost same things through the kernels, model/experiment configuration was often mixed with models code, in other words - from programmer perspective it all looked horrible.

-So I decided to extract repetitive things into framework that will work at least for me, and that will follow these statements:
+So I decided to extract repetitive things into framework that will work at least for me and will follow these statements:
  - experiment configurations should be cleanly separated from model definitions;
- - experiment configuration files should be easy to compare, and should fully describe experiment that is being performed except of the dataset;
+ - experiment configuration files should be easy to compare and should fully describe experiment that is being performed except for the dataset;
-- common blocks like an architecture, callbacks, storing model metrics, visualizing network predictions, should be written once and should be a part of common library
+- common blocks like an architecture, callbacks, storing model metrics, visualizing network predictions, should be written once and be a part of common library

 ## Installation

-At this moment library requires the latest version of imgaug which is not yet published to pip, so installation requires execution of following two commands
+At this moment library requires the latest version of imgaug which has not been published yet to pip, so installation requires execution of following two commands
 ```
 pip install git+https://github.com/aleju/imgaug